 Children develop at different rates in all of the developmental stages and this is true for self-regulation as well.
 It is a complex process that is influenced by the child’s temperament, environment, and experiences.
 Optimally, they gain some level of mastery over these skills during the preschool years.

-There Are Three Types of Self-Regulation:
+Three Types of Self-Regulation:

 - Emotional self-regulation is involved in how we feel emotions, how we pay attention to emotions, how we think about these feelings and how we behave.
 Young children gradually learn how to manage their feelings.
 This leads to effectively interacting with peers and adults when they are upset, frustrated, or otherwise over-stimulated.